 Don’t get me wrong.
 I’ve competed three times and won twice.
 Last year, I used NaNoWriMo to write the second book in The Truth Duet and I managed to write 84k+ words.
-I won!
 So “winning” NaNo isn’t the problem, but writing a publishable book is where I struggle.
-I’m still fixing that book so sometime during the beginning of the year, I decided not to participate.
+And I’m still fixing that book!
+So sometime during the beginning of the year, I decided not to participate.

 But here we are on Halloween and I’m feeling the pull to compete.

-Today I’m on Caroline Donahue’s Secret Library Podcast talking about different ways to hack NaNoWriMo.
-It was a fun conversation—a chat with Caroline about writing is hands down one of my favorite things to do.
+Today I’m on Caroline Donahue’s podcast talking about about different ways to NaNoWriMo.
+It was a fun conversation—a chat with Caroline about writing is hands down one of my favorite things.
 On that show, I talked about using NaNoWriMo to finish a book versus starting another one.
 Initially figured I would use November to finish The Way Things Are.
 We talked about writing from the last chapter/scene and finding my way back to the plot hole that I’ve been struggling with.
 I couldn’t wait to try out this method so I started it right after we hopped off of the call.
 At the time I had about 45k+ words left, but I’ve already added another 25k to that book since then.
-I’m pretty close to done!
-So without a big word count to tackle, I started searching for other ways to participate or hack #NaNoWriMo and I came across #NaNoPlotMo!
+I’m already pretty close to done!
+So without a big word count to attack, I started searching for other ways to participate and I came across #NaNoPlotMo!